Charles Martin and Francis Prickett

 but it appears that the Pricketts as a family were financially

-member of the Prickett family, possibly Paul, as their first child
+another member of the Prickett family, possibly Paul, as their

-was called Robert.
-Two Sarah Pricketts married other
+first child was called Robert.
+Two Sarah Pricketts married

-Pricketts, but as Parish records have not yet been checked, it isn't
+other Pricketts, but as Parish records have not yet been checked,

-method of consolidating family finances, as it seems to have
+have been a method of consolidating family finances, as it seems

 Another Prickett Will, that of John Prickett,